esbullington/vite-vite/README.md

 Vite Vite is licensed under the terms of the MIT license.

 Android icons selected from Google's Android_Design_Downloads pack and used under the terms from the pack's NOTICE.txt.

+## Acknowledgements
+A huge thank you goes out to the small group of developers who brought Kivy to life, and to the BDFL for inventing such a flexible and enjoyable programming language.